 The Wisconsin Department of Justice Crime Information Bureau (CIB) conducts fingerprint background checks in the state.12 Employers and organizations can request these background checks through the Wisconsin Online Record Check System, although the CIB cautions that most background checks in the state are level 1, not level 2, checks.

 For questions about state background checks, individuals can contact the Wisconsin Department of Justice by email at [email protected].

-Citizens have rights surrounding background checks, ensuring that the information obtained in a background check is not unlawfully used against them.
 The U.S. Equal Employment Opportunity Commission (EEOC) offers resources for individuals who face employment discrimination, which could occur based on the results of a background check.
-Concerned parties can submit inquiries or complaints by using the EEOC’s public portal or visiting the Milwaukee EEOC field office.
+Concerned parties can submit inquiries or complaints by using the EEOC’s Public Portal or visiting the Milwaukee EEOC field office.

 Additionally, the FTC supports individuals who had a background check run without their consent.
-These people can complete the FTC fraud report form, which is available online.
+These people can complete the FTC Fraud Report Form, which is available online.

 Finally, individuals should understand that they have the right to dispute information found in their background checks.
 For example, if criminal record history on the background check is inaccurate, the individual can file a Wisconsin Criminal History Challenge to identify an incorrect charge, missing disposition information, or incorrect disposition information.